 Solution 2: Delete User Settings File and Verify Game.

-If you have made some changes in Game.
+If you have made some changes to the Game.
 And, because of it, PUBG stuck on Loading Screen.
 Then, by deleting GameUserSettings File, you can fix this problem.

 (Replace UserID with the name of your PC’s Username.
-You can check users folder for the name.)
+You can check the user’s folder for the name.)

 3. Delete “GameUserSettings” Folder.